 Post-Deployment Access Verification:

-• Test user access with modified permission sets using actual business scenarios
+- Test user access with modified permission sets using actual business scenarios

-• Confirm that revoked permissions are properly removed from active user sessions
+- Confirm that revoked permissions are properly removed from active user sessions

 3. Apex Classes and Triggers

-Apex code represents the most powerful and potentially dangerous type of metadata in Salesforce environments, executing with system-level privileges that can access and modify any data in the organization.
+Apex code represents the most powerful and potentially dangerous type of metadata in Salesforce environments, executing with system-level privileges that can access and modify any data in the organisation.
 Code deployment failures can cause immediate system outages, data corruption, or security vulnerabilities that may not be detected until significant damage has occurred.
 The complexity of code dependencies and the potential for subtle logic errors make Apex deployment among the most technically challenging and risk-intensive deployment activities.

 Code deployments create immediate operational risk through performance issues, logic errors, or integration failures that can affect multiple business processes simultaneously.
-Security risks emerge from code that doesn't properly validate user permissions or input data, while compliance risks arise from inadequate documentation or testing of code that processes regulated data.
+Security risks emerge from code that does not properly validate user permissions or input data, while compliance risks arise from inadequate documentation or testing of code that processes regulated data.

 Deployment Sequence

 Code deployment complexity multiplies when applications include multiple interrelated classes with shared dependencies or when trigger logic interacts with existing automation processes.
-Organizations with mature development practices maintain code dependency documentation and deployment scripts, ensuring related components deploy together in the correct sequence.
+Organisations with mature development practices maintain code dependency documentation and deployment scripts, ensuring related components deploy together in the correct sequence.

-• Compliance Requirements: Establish complete compliance documentation, including code review documentation with reviewer identification and approval timestamps, comprehensive documentation of all external system integrations and data access patterns for privacy assessments, and version control with immutable commit history supporting audit requirements.
+- Compliance Requirements: Establish complete compliance documentation, including code review documentation with reviewer identification and approval timestamps, comprehensive documentation of all external system integrations and data access patterns for privacy assessments, and version control with immutable commit history supporting audit requirements.

 These failure modes represent the most common causes of Apex deployment failures and security incidents.
 Understanding these patterns enables development teams to implement preventive measures during code development and deployment planning, reducing both deployment failures and production incidents.